Android TV leak reveals killer feature to beat Roku

-Google's Android TV will soon be able to tell the difference between you and your loved ones, which could be one of several major upgrades coming to the platform this yar
+Google's Android TV will soon be able to tell the difference between you and your loved ones, which could be one of several major upgrades coming to the platform this year.

 Not only is the platform set to arrive in a rumored Google Chromecast Ultra 2 (which may receive Nest branding), but it's also going to get one of Google Assistant's latest features — which will be a great boon for multiple user households.
 That's because Android TV will soon recognize distinct voices in your house.